-The opening tee shot of this short Par 4 is a layup towards the tree at the left edge of the fairway, followed by a approach shot around 70 meters to a green that tilts right to left.
-Aggresive players may attempt to drive the green but must be prepared to challenge the many risks of this hole.
+The opening tee shot of this short par-4 is a layup toward the tree at the left edge of the fairway, followed by an approach shot around 70 meters to a green that tilts right-to-left and towards the lake.
+Aggressive players can attempt to drive the green, but must be prepared to challenge the many risks of this hole.
 A moat runs around the green from the right, behind and to the left of the green.

-The tee shot played right down the middle & between 2 large mounds on either side of the fairway sets up a flat lie 130m from the green that slopes left to right.
+A tee shot played right down the middle & between 2 large mounds on either side of the fairway sets up a flat lie 130 meters from the green that slopes left to right.
 Bear in mind that shots from the White & Blue tees are from the other side of the trout stream that separates them from the fairway.

 This iconic 600 sqm green can play 15m longer or shorter, depending on the pin placement.
 Beware of the bunker behind the green which cuts into the putting surface more than it appears from the tee.

-This hole doglegs left, skirting around a lake & its adjacent massive fairway bunker on the way to an elevated green which is the most challenging green on the course.
-A shorter 3rd shot will stand a better chance of a good result.
-Aggressive drives attempting to reach this Par 5 elevated green in 2 will need to send the tee shots to the right of the fairway to avoid the water hazzard that becomes a massive fairway bunker.
+This hole doglegs to the left,, skirting around a lake & massive fairway bunker on the way to an elevated green which is the most challenging green on the course.
+Aggressive drives will need to send their tee shots to the right of the fairway to avoid the water hazzard that becomes a massive fairway bunker.
 Its elevated green might be the most challenging on the course.
 The shorter the third shot you have, the better your chances.

 A tee shot that lands between the bunker on the left & the tree located on the right edge of the fairway is a good safe play.
 Aggressive drives would require shots around or over the tree to set up a short pitch to this well-protected green that steeply slopes from back to front.